jcalz23/logo_detection_w281/README.md

 where card indicates the number of elements in the set.

-A set of features can be extracted from the co-occurrence matrix to reduce the dimensionality of the feature space.
+<br/>A set of features can be extracted from the co-occurrence matrix to reduce the dimensionality of the feature space.
 Figure 3 captures the set of features extracted from C(i,j)

 <p align = "center">
 <img src = "./images/texture_features.png" width="50%" height="50%">